 While elephants are some of the largest animals on the planet, they look great in a small tattoo.
 That’s because their appearance is so recognizable.
 A small elephant tattoo can be placed almost anywhere on your body – from your wrist to your shoulder, back, or ribs – making it a versatile choice.

-Elephant tattoos are versatile – they can be as elaborate or as simple as you like.
-If your style is more minimal, or you prefer black-ink tattoos, an elephant design is a great option.
+Elephant tattoos are versatile – they can be as elaborate or as minimilist as you like.
+If you like a more simple tattoo design, or you prefer black-ink tattoos, an elephant design is a great option.
 Try a line drawing, silhouette, or cartoon elephant for a simplified take on an elephant inking.

 Elephants are very family-oriented animals, just like humans.
 They live together with their babies for years, have unbreakable bonds, and even visit the ‘graves’ of family members who have passed away.
 Because of these qualities, an elephant family tattoo is particularly meaningful.
 Guys who are devoted to their family should consider this type of elephant inking.